kotliluk/rachel/README.md

 ### Relation section

-We define relations for the application in a table in upper part of the screen.
+We define relations for the application in a table in the upper part of the screen.
-To use a relation in the expressions, we need to load it to application.
-The relation must be in a valid state to be loaded.
+To use a relation in the expressions, we need to load it to the application when in a valid state.
 After loading, we can continue editing the relation while the last loaded (valid) state is still available for the expressions.

-There are 4 buttons in the header menu, which affect all relations:
+There are four buttons in the header menu, which affect all relations:
 - The **Load all** button loads all valid relations into the application memory.
 If any loaded relation with the same name exists, it is overwritten.
 Invalid relations are skipped.
 - The **Remove loaded** button removes all loaded relations (editable relations are not changed).
 - The **Import** button enables us to import new editable relations from CSV files.
 - The **Export** button saves all editable relations in CSV files.
-The saved relations can be in invalid state.
+The saved relations can be in an invalid state.

-In the menu above the table, we can choose from editable relations the current edited one.
+In the menu above the table, we can select from editable relations the currently edited one.
-A star (\*) before the relation name shows changed relations since last load.
+A star (\*) before the relation name shows changed relations since the last loading.
-We can add a new relation by the "**+**" button.
+We can add a new relation by the **+** button.

 In the first row of the table, we define the column names and types.
-Column names cannot be duplicit inside one relation and must contain letters, numbers and underscores only and not start with a number.
+Column names cannot be duplicated inside one relation and must contain letters, numbers, and underscores only and not start with a number.
 Also, column names "null", "true" and "false" are forbidden.
-There are 3 supported column types in Rachel: number, string, and boolean.
+There are three supported column types in Rachel: number, string, and boolean.

-Buttons in last column and last row adds a new column or row, respectively.
+The **+** buttons in the last column and last row adds a new column or row, respectively.

-Other table inputs define data itself.
+Other table inputs define the data itself.
 Numbers can be integers or decimals.
 Boolean values can be true or false.
 String values can be any character sequence.
-Note that margin whitespaces are trimmed before loading to application, so string " a b c " is loaded as "a b c".
+Note that margin whitespaces are trimmed before loading to application, so the string " a b c " is loaded as "a b c".
-If null values are supported, empty inputs are valid in all column types and are loaded as "null".
+If null values are supported, "null" and empty inputs are valid in all column types and are loaded as null values.

-When the mouse is over the first row or the first column, a button for deleting a column/row appears.
+When the mouse is over the first row or the first column, a button for deleting a column or a row, respectively, appears.

-There are 4 buttons in the menu under the table, which affect the selected relation:
+There are four buttons in the menu under the table, which affect the selected relation:
 - The **Load** button loads the relation into the application memory.
 If any loaded relation with the same name exists, it is overwritten.
 - The **Rename** text field renames the relation.
-The name cannot be changed to any existing editable relation name.
+We cannot change the name to any existing editable relation name.
 Allowed characters are the same as in the column names, but the forbidden words are "F", "L", and "R".
 - The **Delete** button deletes the relation.